suzannejmatthews/suzannejmatthews.github.io/_posts/2018-07-18-pi-image-instructions.markdown

 mkdir mpich2-install mpich2-build
 {% endhighlight %}

-Next, we are going to `cd` into the mpich2-build directory, and start the configure process.
-It is absolutely important that you do this in the `build` directory, because otherwise files will install in the `home` directory, which will mess with your permissions.
+Next, we are going to `cd` into the `mpich2-build` directory, and start the configure process.
+It is absolutely important that you do this in the `build` directory, because otherwise files will install in the `home` directory, which may mess with your permissions.

 In these next steps, I'm also choosing not to install fortran77, since all the MPI programming I do is in C. If you want to have fortran, I encourage you to